-“We’re manufacturing catheters, but currently we don’t have a reliable way to verify that our plasma treatment prior to coating is as effective as it could be.”
+“We’re manufacturing catheters, but currently we don’t have a reliable way to prove to the FDA that our plasma treatment process is effective and in control”

-It should be no surprise that manufacturing in the medical device world carries with it a unique level of responsibility, as the final products directly affect the health and safety of the end user.
+It's no surprise that manufacturing in the medical world carries with it a unique level of responsibility.

-The comfort and safety of patients is directly related to the quality of products that come out of medical manufacturing operations.
-The FDA mandates these manufacturers to meet strict validation standards in order to sell their products.
+The comfort and safety of patients is directly related to the quality of products that come out of medical manufacturing operations, and the FDA mandates manufacturers meet strict validation standards in order to sell their products.

-PET tubing with PTFE coating (polytetrafluoroethylene, for our engineers) allows catheters to be placed into and removed from a patient with an extremely low level of friction that promotes comfort and safety in the patient.
+PET tubing with PTFE coating (polytetrafluoroethylene, for our engineers) allows catheters to be placed into and removed from a patient with an extremely low level of friction.

-Simply put, the manufacturer was looking for a way to validate that the plasma treatment being used to prepare their catheters for coating was preparing the surface effectively.
+The manufacturer was looking for a way to validate that the plasma treatment being used to prepare their catheters was working effectively to prepare the surface for coating.

 Finding a solution meant they could provide highly specific, materials science-based audit data to the FDA, which would guarantee acceptance and confidence in to ship a safe and proven final product.

-The round surface and small diameter of a catheter presented an obvious hurdle for obtaining any sort of surface-based information related to quality.
+The round surface and small diameter of a catheter presented an obvious hurdle for obtaining any sort of surface-derived measurement.

-Everything changed once the Surface Analyst was brought into the equation, and the analysis of their samples led to a few key business actions:
+Everything changed once the Surface Analyst was brought into the equation, and with the help of a custom fixture, the analysis of their samples led to a few key business actions:

 New life was given to their operation and the effects of efforts were seen across the organization, and in the bottom line.